 The influencers preference for Instagram grows even greater when the influencer works in a highly visual niche such as fashion.
 In comparison, only 31% of entertainment/pop culture micro-influencers prefer Instagram—a less visual niche.

-This result comes from a Bloglovin’ survey on How Micro-Influencers Really Want to Work With Brands.
 The majority of influencers have managed to achieve their influential status without paying for promotion.
 Less than 10% have paid for Instagram native ads, despite their love of this platform.
 Of course, brands can gain extra reach when they choose to pay for boosted/promoted posts.

 Quote: “As long as I get to do my thing and someone wants to write me a check for it, I’m all about it.” – Mike Perry, Broad City Designer